slateci/slateci.github.io/_posts/2021-06-14-chameleon-stitched-clusters.md

 Once the leases have instantiated correctly, a network will automatically be created at each site.
 This can be verified on the online portal, using the "Networks" tab.

-Once both networks are up, a ticket will need to be submitted to the Chameleon help desk.
+Once both networks are up, a ticket will need to be submitted to the [Chameleon help desk](https://www.chameleoncloud.org/user/help/).
 This ticket should request the creation of an AL2S circuit between the sites, and should specify the Project ID, network name, and network ID of each network.
 This information can be found by clicking on each network name.
 Additionally, the lifetime of the stitched network should also be specified.
+Set this lifetime to be the same as the lifetime of your network leases.
+This circuit will enable our hosts at different physical sites to talk to each other as if they were on the same LAN.

 Submit a ticket containing this information, and wait for it to be approved.